+- A premier global investment bank with core operations across Canada, the U.S., the U.K./Europe, and APAC - 9th largest global investment bank by fees(1)

+Revenue by Business (\$ millions)(2)

+Strategically positioned in the largest financial centres, focused on the world's largest and most mature capital markets encompassing ~80% of the global investment banking fee pool(1)

+Revenue by Geography(3)

-- A premier global investment bank with core operations across Canada, the U.S., the U.K./Europe and APAC(1) - 10th largest global investment bank by fees(2) - Strategically positioned in the largest financial centres, focused on the world's largest and most mature capital markets encompassing ~80% of the global investment banking fee pool(2) - RBC Capital Markets is recognized by the most significant corporations, institutional investors, asset managers, private equity firms, and governments around the globe as an innovative, trusted partner with in-depth expertise in capital markets, banking and finance
+RBC Capital Markets is recognized by the most significant corporations, institutional investors, asset managers, private equity firms, and governments around the globe as an innovative, trusted partner with an in-depth expertise in capital markets, banking, and finance

-(1) Asia-Pacific.
-(2) Dealogic - Fiscal 2019.
-(3) Global Markets segment revenue has been restated to align select portfolios previously disclosed in Repo and Secured Financing to FICC and Global Equities.
+(1) Dealogic - Fiscal 2020 Q1.
+(2) Global Markets segment revenue has been restated to align select portfolios previously disclosed in Repo and Secured Financing to FICC and Global Equities.
 Revenue by business only includes Corporate & Investment Banking and Global Markets, excluding CM Other.
-(4) For twelve months ended October 31, 2019.
+(3) For three months ended January 31, 2020.